Dokuaob/My_First_Portfolio/README.md

 ## New Page: Tweets

-- `tweets.html`: A simple page displaying an embedded tweet.
-- Includes navigation links between `index.html` and `tweets.html` for seamless browsing.
+This page (tweets.html) includes an embedded tweet and links back to the homepage.